-While the DC output is enabled, and constant current mode is active, the condition "CC mode active" will be indicated on the graphic display using the abbreviation CC next to the current values.
+While the DC stage is enabled, and constant current mode is active, the condition "CC mode active" will be indicated on the graphic display using the abbreviation CC next to the current values.
 This state will also be indicated as a signal on the analog interface, and stored as a status message readable through one of the digital interfaces.

-4.1.3 Power Regulation / Constant Power
+4.2.3 Power Regulation / Constant Power

-Power regulation, also known as power limiting or constant power (CP), works to keep the DC output power of a power supply constant.
+Power regulation, also known as power limiting or constant power (CP), works to keep the DC source (or sink) power constant.
 This is done in reaction to the combination of voltage, current, and the load's resistance.
+The mPower 411 will automatically transition between source and sink as necessary.

-Power limiting operates according to the autorange principle such that at lower output voltages higher current flows are allowed, and vice versa.
+Power limiting operates according to the autorange principle such that at lower voltages higher current flows are allowed, and vice versa.
 Compared to a traditional power supply, the mPower is designed to operate with higher voltages and currents in combinations which result in the same peak power consumption.

-While the DC output is enabled, and constant power mode is active, the condition "CP mode active" will be indicated on the display using the abbreviation CP next to the power values.
+While the DC power stage is enabled, and constant power mode is active, the condition "CP mode active" will be indicated on the display using the abbreviation CP next to the power values.
 This state will also be indicated as a signal on the analog interface, and stored as a status message readable through one of the digital interfaces.